ODP Adventures - Bologna, Italy

 The best souvenir would be handmade tortellini or local mortadella: it's truly what the Bolognese do best.
 Majani chocolates are also a very special local treasure, a family owned chocolatier that has been passed down through generations since the late 1700s - actually their store in the center of Bologna has been around since 1796, so definitely worth a visit and getting yourself a chocolate box to take back home!

 Don't miss ...

 Although the city alone has so much to offer, the countryside surrounding the city is breathtaking and offers another depth of appreciation to Bologna.
-Although a self-proclaimed city-girl, a few years ago I moved to the "country" (although just a short eight-minute drive outside the city... my husband had to time it to convince me) and discovered a whole new world there with views that rival Tuscany (and much less touristy).
+Although a self-proclaimed city-girl, a few years ago I moved to the "country" (although just a short eight-minute drive outside the city... my husband had to time it to convince me to make the move!).
+I discovered a whole new world there with views that rival Tuscany, and much less touristy.
 On a clear day in the winter I can see the snow-capped Apennine mountains, and in the Fall when the fog floats into the city, it settles into the rolling hills, which peek out like tiny little islands.
 It is truly magical, and has now converted me into a bona fide country-gal.
 A taste of this scenery can also be seen by walking up to the Sanctuary of the Madonna of San Luca, a church sitting above the city.
 The walk is about a 4km hike from the center of the city, most of which is under the famous covered arcade with 666 arches.